Important

 A passive node replica does not hold the exclusive lock and cannot write to the shared database.

-To prevent the passive node from processing domain events, and ensure it rejects incoming Ledger API requests, we keep the passive node disconnected from the domains as coarse-grained enforcement.
+To prevent the passive node from processing sync domain events, and ensure it rejects incoming Ledger API requests, we keep the passive node disconnected from the sync domains as coarse-grained enforcement.

 Lock Loss and Failover